otuoma/invenio/docs/quickstart/final-steps.rst

 Testing
 ^^^^^^^
 Tests are available in the `tests` folder.
-You can add your own tests and then run run linting checks and tests using the script ``run-tests.sh``:
+You can add your own tests and then run linting checks and tests using the script ``run-tests.sh``:

 .. code-block:: console